MISP/misp-book/administration/README.md

 - [x] Tools
 - [ ] Server Settings
 - [ ] Jobs
 - [ ] Scheduled Tasks

 - - -

 ### Users
-As an admin, you can set up new accounts for users, edit their user profiles, delete them, or just have a look at all the viewers’ profiles.
-Organisation admins are restricted to executing these actions exclusively within their own organisation’s users only.
+As an admin (not to be confused with Org Admin), you can set up new accounts for users, edit user profiles, delete them, or just have a look at all the viewers' profiles.
+Organisation admins (Org Admin) are restricted to executing these actions exclusively within their own organisation’s users only.

 #### Adding a new user: